 Factors Affecting the Overall Budget

-- Project size and complexity.
+- Project size and structural complexity.

-- Hazardous material handling.
+- Hazardous material identification and abatement.

-- Waste disposal considerations.
+- Waste removal and disposal fees.

 Estimating Costs for Different Types of Projects